jpodwys/cache-service/README.md

 ## Functions

 Your cache wrapper must define any of the following top-level functions you plan to use.
 Detailed descriptions for each of these can be found in the [API](#api) documentation.
+(If you're making an open-source package rather than just using your custom cache wrapper on your own, please include all functionality.)

 #### .get()
 #### .mget()